Saaappi/HelpMePlay/README.md

 - Deposit Keep Amount
   - To automatically deposit gold into your Warbank, specify the desired amount to retain after each transaction.
 If your balance falls below this threshold, the addon will withdraw gold from the bank to maintain this set amount.
-- Keep Me Safe
-  - When enabled, this setting forces the player to confirm or deny every monetary transaction for the Warbank.

 ### Quest Mobs Module